fastapi/fastapi/docs/en/docs/tutorial/handling-errors.md

 Because it's a Python exception, you don't `return` it, you `raise` it.

-This also means that if you are inside a utility function that you are calling inside of your *path operation function*, and you raise the `HTTPException` from inside of that utility function, it won't run the rest of the code in the *path operation function*, it will terminate that request right away and send the HTTP error from the `HTTPException` to the client.
+This also means that if you are inside a utility function that you are calling inside your *path operation function*, and you raise the `HTTPException` from inside that utility function, it won't run the rest of the code in the *path operation function*, it will terminate that request right away and send the HTTP error from the `HTTPException` to the client.

 The benefit of raising an exception over `return`ing a value will be more evident in the section about Dependencies and Security.